Document Review/Express Services

 The NEXUS Program is designed to speed up the border clearance process for low-risk, pre-approved travellers into Canada and the United States.
 Under the NEXUS program, the Canada Border Services Agency (CBSA) and U.S. Customs and Border Protection (CBP) have cooperated to create a joint venture to simplify border crossing while seeking to improve security.

-The NEXUS program acts as a substitution for a passport to enter into Canada for U.S. citizens and for Canadian citizens entering the U.S. It meets the Western Hemisphere Travel Initiative (WHTI) requirements.
+The NEXUS program acts as a substitution for a passport to enter into Canada for U.S. citizens and for Canadian citizens entering the U.S. It meets the requirements of the Western Hemisphere Travel Initiative (WHTI).

 Those who have been approved to take part in the NEXUS program will receive a membership identification card to use upon entrance to Canada or the U.S. at designated NEXUS air, land, and marine ports of entry.